Published: 2026-02-12

 For a detailed step-by-step migration guide to Jam SQL Studio, see our Migration from Azure Data Studio documentation.

-February 28, 2026 is less than three weeks away.
+Azure Data Studio was retired on February 28, 2026.
 Whether you choose the VS Code MSSQL extension, SSMS, DBeaver, or Jam SQL Studio, the time to migrate is now.
-Waiting until after the retirement date risks working with unpatched software.
+Continuing to use retired software risks working with unpatched security vulnerabilities.

 Try Jam SQL Studio as Your ADS Replacement